Ryder Cup: Eligibility

-The most significant change to the Ryder Cup has been the inclusion of continental European golfers since 1979.
-Up until 1977, the matches featured teams representing the United States and Great Britain and Ireland.
-From 1979 players from continental Europe have been eligible to join what is now known as Team Europe.
-The change to include continental Europeans arose from discussion in 1977 between Jack Nicklaus and Edward Stanley, 18th Earl of Derby, who was serving as the President of the Professional Golfers' Association; it was suggested by Nicklaus as a means to make the matches more competitive, since the Americans almost always won, often by lopsided margins.
-From the resumption of competition in 1947 through 1977, Britain had only managed one win and one tie.
+Beginning in 1979, players from all of Europe have been eligible to play, representing "Team Europe".
+The change to include all Europeans arose from discussion in 1977 between Jack Nicklaus and Edward Stanley, 18th Earl of Derby, who was serving as the president of the Professional Golfers' Association, as a means to make the matches more competitive, since the Americans almost always won, and often by lopsided margins.
+From the resumption of competition in 1947 to 1977, Great Britain and Ireland had only managed one win and one tie.
 The change worked, as the contests soon became much more competitive, with talented young Europeans such as Seve Ballesteros and Bernhard Langer bolstering the European side.
 The present-day popularity of the Ryder Cup, which now generates enormous media attention, can be said to date from that change in eligibility.

+Prior to the 2002 Ryder Cup, the PGA of America changed its eligibility rules, extending eligibility for Team USA to all individuals born with U.S. citizenship, plus those who acquired U.S. citizenship before age 18.

+As of June 2024, the International Golf Federation's nationality policy recognises fifty countries whose golfers are eligible to compete for Europe at the Ryder Cup.
+This includes all members of the European Golf Association except Kosovo, plus non-members Moldova, Monaco, Montenegro, and North Macedonia.

 Format

-The Ryder Cup involves various match play competitions between players selected from two teams of twelve.
-It takes place from a Friday to a Sunday with a total of 28 matches being played, all matches being over 18 holes.
-On Friday and Saturday there are four fourball matches and four foursomes matches each day; a session of four matches in the morning and a session of four matches in the afternoon.
-On Sunday, there are 12 singles matches, when all team members play.
-Not all players must play on Friday and Saturday; the captain can select any eight players for each of the sessions over these two days.
+The Ryder Cup involves various match play competitions between players selected from two teams of 12.
+It takes place from a Friday to a Sunday with 28 matches being played over 18 holes.
+On Friday and Saturday, there are four fourball matches and four foursomes matches each day, four matches in the morning and four matches in the afternoon.
+On Sunday, there are 12 singles matches when all team members play.
+Not all players must play on Friday and Saturday.
+The captain can select any eight players for each of the sessions.

 The winner of each match scores a point for his team, with half a point each for any match that is tied after the 18 holes.
 The winning team is determined by cumulative total points.
-In the event of a tie (14 points each) the Ryder Cup is retained by the team who held it before the contest.
+In the event of a tie, the Ryder Cup is retained by the defending champion.

 A foursomes match is a competition between two teams of two golfers.
-On a particular hole the golfers on the same team take alternate shots playing the same ball.
-One team member tees off on all the odd-numbered holes, and the other on all the even-numbered holes.
+On each hole, the golfers on the same team alternate shots playing the same ball.
+One team member tees off on odd-numbered holes and the other on even-numbered holes.
 Each hole is won by the team that completes the hole in the fewest shots.

-A fourball match is also a competition between two teams of two golfers, but all four golfers play their own ball throughout the round rather than alternating shots.
-The better score of the two golfers in a team determines the team's score on a particular hole; the score of the other member of the team is not counted.
-Each hole is won by the team whose individual golfer has the lowest score.
+A fourball match is a competition between two teams of two golfers.
+Each golfer plays his own ball throughout the round.
+Each team's score is determined by the better score of the two golfers on the team.

 A singles match is a standard match play competition between two golfers.